Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/5 - Operating Systems/30 - Process Synchronization.md

 ### Sol1: Mutual Exclusion

-- If process Pi is executing in its critical section, then no other processes can be executing in their critical sections.
+- If a process is executing in its critical section, then no other processes can be executing in their critical sections.

 ### Sol2: Progress